h0rnb1ll/mighty-dragon/README.md

 # J-20 Mighty-Dragon for MSFS
 ### Alpha release stage, Work In Progress.
 Click here for [alpha realeases download](https://github.com/h0rnb1ll/mighty-dragon/releases)
 Project repository for MSFS Chinese 5th generation fighter J20 (Mighty Dragon).
-It'll be free.
+This repository also serves as a resource for anyone desiring to have a hands-on in MSFS aircraft development.

 Features included:
 * working cockpit with animations